OFI-UK/docklab2/README.md

  - Navigate back to /docklab2_ws and run "colcon build --symlink-install --executor sequential" to build the overlay
  - Close the terminal used to build the overlay before running
  - Source the overlay by running "source install/setup.bash" in a new terminal before running

+# Network Setup Instructions
+ - Connect device to AC750 Wi-Fi Travel Router (TP-Link_8AC3 not TP-Link_8AC3_5G)
+ - Login to router at http://tplinkwifi.net and configure access as required
+ - Note down IP address and subnet mask of router on screen
+ - Find network interface name for device by running command "ip addr".
+Ethernet connections will start with the letter e, wireless connections will start with the letter w.
+ - Write the network configuration to the device using "sudo nano /etc/netplan/docklab-network-config.yaml" (see config below)
+ - Apply changes using "sudo netplan generate" and "sudo netplan apply"
+"""
+network:
+    version: 2
+    renderer: NetworkManager

+    wifis:
+        wlan0:
+            dhcp4: no
+            addresses: [192.168.0.XXX/24]
+            gateway4: 192.168.0.1
+            nameservers:
+                addresses: [192.168.0.1]
+            access-points:
+                "TP-Link_8AC3"
+                    password: "YYYYYYYY"
+"""
+XXX is the port of the device:
+200 is the base station
+201 is abp1
+202 is abp2
+YYYYYYYY is the password for the router

+ - Setup ssh using "sudo apt install openssh-server"

 # Python Setup Instructions
  - Install venv for python3 by running "sudo apt install python3.12-venv"